postlund/hass-atv-beta/README.md

 ### Changes

+## pyatv 0.5.0 update 3

+Only a few new debug logs were added to aid troubleshooting.

 ## pyatv 0.5.0 update 2

 This updates fixes some review comments regarding usage of `unique_id` in config entries.